Do Go On - 373 - The Star Wars Holiday Special

 Okay, that's interesting.

-and it still doesn't turn out very well anyway.
+It still doesn't turn out very well anyway.

 Yeah, okay.

-There's never a film that comes out that people have said
+There's never a film that comes out that people have said,

-That's it, that's killed the franchise
+that's it, that's killed the franchise.

-Even this special
+Even this special.

-He said that George Lucas sent him a letter
+After he left the project, though, he said that George Lucas sent him a letter,

 Oh, that's nice.